microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/attachment-createuploadsession.md

 ## <a name="response"></a>Resposta

-Se bem-sucedido, este método retorna um código de resposta e um `201 Created` novo [objeto uploadSession](../resources/uploadsession.md) no corpo da resposta.
+Se tiver êxito, este método retornará um código de resposta e um `201 Created` novo [objeto uploadSession](../resources/uploadsession.md) no corpo da resposta.

 >**Observação**:
 >
 >A **propriedade uploadUrl** retornada como parte do objeto de resposta **uploadSession** é uma URL opaca para consultas subsequentes para carregar intervalos de `PUT` byte do arquivo.
-Ele contém o token de autorização apropriado para consultas `PUT` subsequentes que expiram **por expirationDateTime**.
+Ele contém o token de auth apropriado para consultas `PUT` subsequentes que expiram por **expirationDateTime**.
 Não personalize essa URL.
 >
->A **propriedade nextExpectedRanges** especifica o próximo local de byte do arquivo a ser carregado, por exemplo, `"NextExpectedRanges":["2097152"]` .
+>A **propriedade nextExpectedRanges** especifica o próximo local de byte de arquivo a ser carregado, por exemplo, `"NextExpectedRanges":["2097152"]` .
 Você deve carregar os bytes em um arquivo na ordem.

 <!-- The **nextExpectedRanges** property specifies one or more ranges of bytes that the server is still missing for the file.
 These ranges are zero-indexed and of the format `{start}-{end}`, unless if the server misses the remainder of the bytes from the start of that range, in which case the format is simply `{start}`.  -->

 ## <a name="examples"></a>Exemplos

-O exemplo a seguir mostra como criar uma sessão de upload que você pode usar nas operações subsequentes de carregamento de arquivo para a mensagem especificada.
+O exemplo a seguir mostra como criar uma sessão de carregamento que você pode usar nas operações subsequentes de carregamento de arquivo para a mensagem especificada.

 ### <a name="request"></a>Solicitação